Bulla Felix: Challenging authority

 The possible meanings of the name Bulla Felix contribute to the fictional or symbolic qualities of the bandit leader.
 Felix was a cognomen adopted by Roman generals and heads of state from at least the time of the dictator Sulla, and had been used most recently by Severus's predecessor, Commodus.
 Felix advertised a leader as endowed with felicitas, good fortune that brings success not only for himself, but for those around him.
-"Bulla" recalls the bulbous amulet (bulla) worn by children and triumphing generals as a protective charm but is also a surname from Liguria, Italy.
+"Bulla" recalls the bulbous amulet (bulla) worn by children and triumphing generals as a protective charm.

 Dio, a Roman senator, may have intended the name to be a further allusion to an intimidating speech recently made by Severus to the senate.
 Just after he had defeated the usurper Clodius Albinus, who had supporters of senatorial rank, Severus announced that he was disinclined toward the clemency of Pompeius Magnus or Julius Caesar, and would instead favor a policy of severity, like Augustus, Gaius Marius, and Sulla.
 The similarity of Sulla Felix to Bulla Felix—whether the name was adopted by an actual man, or was Dio's choice for a fictional composite—helps cast the bandit as a satiric mirror image of the emperor.
 Bulla Felix is a model ruler and tactful advocate, uniting people to the cause and only taking a fair portion from the rich to distribute to the community, and distributing funds to creative members of society.
 He is cast as an avenger of those who suffered from the civil wars and heavy taxation.
 Dio encapsulates his perception of Severus by contrast with a deathbed anecdote in which the emperor is supposed to have told his sons to "enrich the soldiers, and scorn all other men".